decentraland/adr/content/ADR-148-processing-scene-messages.md

 ### Proposed approach

-Now that the frame is decomposed into smaller chunks, it can be observed that the RENDER part doesn't necessarily needs to halt the **Renderer.Send** back to the scene, but it is a requirement for the **Renderer.Render**, since physics and transformations are used to calculate the GPU buffers for the next frame.
+Now that the frame is decomposed into smaller chunks, it can be observed that the RENDER part doesn't necessarily need to halt the **Renderer.Send** back to the scene, but it is a requirement for the **Renderer.Render**, since physics and transformations are used to calculate the GPU buffers for the next frame.

 <figure>
   <img src="/resources/ADR-148/Frame 4.svg" />